 If you follow us on Twitter or like us on Facebook (you should be doing both), you’ve likely seen mention of the Kickstarter campaign we’re getting ready to launch.
 We plan to take it live in the next two weeks.

 In our last post, we talked about the funding we’ve gotten so far and some of the other funding we’re looking to secure.
 Kickstarter is one of those vehicles.

-If you’re not familiar with Kickstarter, it’s a crowdsourced fundraising platform that allows entrepreneurs, artists, innovators, inventors and others to leverage the power of social media in an effort to secure funding.
+If you’re not familiar with Kickstarter, it’s a crowdsource fundraising platform that allows entrepreneurs, artists, innovators, inventors and others to leverage the power of social media in an effort to secure funding.

 And what exactly does that mean?
-Well, Kickstarter is a website where people who are looking for money for a creative project (like say a math game that’s fun, education and produces results) can ask people on the Web to help fund it by giving a donation.
-It’s as easy as buying something using Paypal or Amazon — and that’s because Kickstarter actually processes payments through Amazon.
-Then social media users — which includes anyone with a Facebook, Twitter, Bebo, MySpace, the list goes on account — tell people they know to give and those people give and tell people they know to give and it goes on that way until the project gets funded.
+Well, Kickstarter is a website where people who are looking for money for a creative project (like say a math game that’s fun, educational and produces results) can ask people online to help fund it by giving a donation.
+It’s as easy as buying something using PayPal or Amazon–and that’s because Kickstarter actually processes payments through Amazon.
+Then social media users–which includes anyone with a Facebook, Twitter, Bebo, MySpace, the list goes on account–tell people they know to give and those people give and tell people they know to give and it goes on that way until the project gets funded.

 The other thing about Kickstarter is also that the project only gets funded if it meets a goal amount set before the campaign launches.
 It’s basically an all or nothing kind of deal.
 We’re not too concerned about hitting our funding goal–because

 - we’ve set one that we know is realistic.
 We’ve got a statistics PhD holder and a rocket scientist working on this, so we know a little bit about making sure the numbers actually work.

 - we have a phenomenal–and when it comes to math education–life-changing product.